 Born on 7 May 1861 as Rabindranath Thakur in Calcutta to Debendranath Tagore (1817–1905) and Sarada Devi (1830–1875).
 Tagore was raised mostly by servants; his mother had died in his early childhood and his father traveled widely.

-He was the youngest of the fourteen sons.
-His family was abound with pholosopher, writers, musiciand and people of science.
+He was the youngest of fourteen sons.
+His family abounded with philosophers, writers, musicians, and people of science.
 Tagore’s oldest brother, Dwijendranath, was a respected philosopher and poet.
 Another brother, Satyendranath, was the first ethnically Indian member appointed to the elite and formerly all-white Indian Civil Service.
 Yet another brother, Jyotirindranath Tagore, was a talented musician, composer, and playwright.

 Tagore largely avoided classroom schooling and preferred to roam the manor or nearby Bolpur and Panihati, idylls which the family visited.
-His brother Hemendranath tutored and physically conditioned him—by having him swim the Ganges or trek through hills, by gymnastics, and by practising judo and wrestling.
-He learned drawing, anatomy, geography and history, literature, mathematics, Sanskrit, and English—his least favourite subject.
+His brother Hemendranath tutored and physically conditioned him—by having him swim the Ganges or trek through hills, by gymnastics, and by practicing judo and wrestling.
+He learned drawing, anatomy, geography and history, literature, mathematics, Sanskrit, and English—his least favorite subject.

-In early October 1878, Tagore traveled to England with the intent of becoming a barrister, and left England after one year however he studies english in Brighton school.
+In early October 1878, Tagore traveled to England with the intent of becoming a barrister and left England after one year however he studies English at Brighton school.
 However, Tagore neither fully embraced English strictures nor his family’s traditionally strict Hindu religious observances either in his life or his art, choosing instead to pick the best from both realms of experience.
-In November 1912 Tagore began touring the United States and United Kingdom, he lectured in Japan and the United States.
+In November 1912 Tagore began touring the United States and the United Kingdom, he lectured in Japan and the United States.

-He denounced nationalism and wrote an essay “Nationalism in India” was scorned and praised.
-He travelled extensively he visited Mexico, Bali, Java, Kuala Lumpur, Malacca, Penang, Siam, and Singapore.
+He denounced nationalism and wrote an essay “Nationalism in India” which was scorned and praised.
+He traveled extensively he visited Mexico, Bali, Java, Kuala Lumpur, Malacca, Penang, Siam, and Singapore.

 He was widely known for his poetry and he wrote novels, essays, short stories, travelogues, dramas, and thousands of songs.

 With many of Tagore’s stories, there has been more than one translation by more than one translator.
-For instance, The Supreme Night, One Night and A Single Night are all translations of the same story.
+For instance, The Supreme Night, One Night, and A Single Night are all translations of the same story.
 Tagore wrote around 2,230 songs.
-His art work were exhibit across Europe, Russia and United States in 1930. is painting style was very individual, characterized by simple bold forms and a rhythmic quality, and later served to inspire many modern Indian artists.
+His artwork was exhibited across Europe, Russia, and the United States in 1930. is painting style was very individual, characterized by simple bold forms and rhythmic quality, and later served to inspire many modern Indian artists.

 The Nobel Prize in Literature 1913 was awarded to Rabindranath Tagore “because of his profoundly sensitive, fresh and beautiful verse, by which, with consummate skill, he has made his poetic thought, expressed in his own English words, a part of the literature of the West”.

-The truth comes as conqueror only because we have lost the art of receiving it as guest.
+The truth comes as a conqueror only because we have lost the art of receiving it as a guest.
 By Rabindranath Tagore